Phone

 In my understanding of bodywork, the practitioner isn’t just working on a person’s muscles or fascia—they are working with another human being, mind, body, and spirit.
 Massage acts on the whole nervous system, facilitating changes in multiple aspects of the physical body as well as in the mind and subjective experience of the client.

+Somatic therapy emphasizes the client’s experience of their own body.
+I use assisted movement and gentle assisted stretching to encourage my clients to bring their awareness to their bodily sensations, helping them experience their body in new and empowering ways.
 This exploration and re-learning can lead to less pain, increased range of motion, and an improved sense of well-being, both physically and emotionally.

 Training and Certification